mathspp/mathspp/pages/02.blog/secret-santa-draw-with-python/item.md

 After writing the code, running it, generating the draw, and sending the results to my family, I came up with a couple of improvements I could have made to the code.
 The most obvious one would be to implement the draw in a way that's smarter than just brute-force, but I settled for simpler improvements:

- - use sets in the dictionary `exclusions` for faster membership checking;
+ - use sets in the dictionary `exclusions` for faster membership checking; and
- - keep the flat list of names unchanged and instead shuffle a second copy; and
+ - keep the flat list of names unchanged and instead shuffle a second copy.
- - use `itertools.pairwise` to pair givers and receivers.

 Here is the code with those changes implemented: